-- 16. Q: What are the criteria for assessing the programme proposals? - A: Programme proposals will be assessed in accordance with, but not limited to, the criteria under three areas, viz. programme needs, programme feasibility and expected programme outcomes.
-The programme proposals must strive to meet the criteria in all the three areas.
+- 16. Q: What are the criteria for assessing the applications? - A: Applications will be assessed in accordance with, but not limited to, the criteria under three areas: programme needs, programme feasibility and expected programme outcomes.
+The proposed programme must strive to meet the criteria in all the three areas.
 A conceptual framework, an implementation plan with realistic timeline and a detailed budget plan with detailed breakdown of expenditure items as well as clear justifications should be provided.
-More details can be found in the Guide to Applicants on the website of Application for Funding Support to Provide Off-school Advanced Learning Programmes for Gifted Students (https://www.edb.gov.hk/en/curriculum-development/curriculum-area/gifted/ge\fund/gef/asp.html). - 17.
+More details can be found in the Guide for Applicants on EDB's website. - 17.
 Q: What is the maximum amount of funding support available to each successful application? - A: As the nature, duration, frequency of meetings, etc. of each proposed programme varies, we do not set a ceiling on the amount of funding support for each successful application.
-The applicant organisations need to provide sufficient evidence in the proposal and the budget plan to justify the amount of funding support that they have applied for.
+The applicant organisations need to provide sufficient evidence in the part of budget plan in the application form to justify the amount of funding support that they apply for.
 The Gifted Education Fund Secretariat will contact the applicant organisations concerned for clarifications if necessary. - 18.
-Q: How do successful applicant organisations receive the funding support? - A: For successful applications, funding would be paid by phases in accordance with the payment schedule set out in the service agreement to be signed between the successful applicant organisation and the Grantor of the Gifted Education Fund.
-The funding allotted will only cover expenses incurred during the period between the commencement date and the end date of the programme stipulated in the service agreement. - 19.
-Q: How is the salary rate of staff employed for a programme determined? - A: Some programmes may require the employment of short-term or part-time staff to carry out duties specific to the programme and their pay rates are calculated on a time-on-programme basis.
-The salary should be commensurate with the qualifications and experience of the staff to be appointed.
-The Advisory Committee on Gifted Education will assess the pay rates for appointment of staff proposed by an applicant organisation in the budget plan.
-Strong justifications need to be provided for the appointment of staff at higher pay rates. - 20.
-Q: Can programme leader receive any salary or remuneration from the programme? - A: Normally, the applicant organisation shall appoint a programme leader to oversee and lead the programme.
-No award in the form of cash allowance to this person for whichever capacit(ies) he/ she may carry in the programme is permitted.
-Should the normal duties of the programme leader be affected because of implementing the programme such as serving as an instructor/ a mentor, instead of awarding cash allowance as remuneration to the programme leader, consideration should be given to redistributing or assigning his/ her duties to other staff members.
+Q: How do successful applicant organisations receive the funding support? - A: For successful applications, funding would be paid in installments in accordance with the payment schedule set out in the agreement to be signed between the last updated in July 2025 successful applicant organisation and the Grantor of the Gifted Education Fund.
+The funding allotted will only cover expenses incurred during the period between the commencement date and the end date of the programme stipulated in the agreement.